nanodlp/docs/manual/code.md

 [[Exec echo "standby 0" | cec-client -s]]; Turn off display [[Exec echo "on 0" | cec-client -s]]; Turn on display
 ```

+### Light output

+Light output of LED and projector lamps decrease by time.
+To keep output same for every prints you need to adjust light output.

+It is specially important for sensitive dental resins.

+This modifier's unit is percentage and it effect color inputs on all profiles.

+0 means no change to output.
+80 means 80% increase in light output. -80 means 80% decrease in light output.

+For example if profile render color is total white (#FFFFFF), -100% modifier make it total black (#000000).
+It only calculated once before slicing of a plate and only effects newly generated plates from source files.

+You should use Light Output Formula input on machine settings page.